Date of Adoption: 04/15/2017

 Staff Training:

 Soaring Eagle Academy complies with the staff training requirements for behavioral interventions pursuant to 23 Illinois Administrative Code 1.285(i).
-Prior to implementing a more restrictive intervention, staff must successfully complete an additional 6 hours of Mandt Training in person as dictated by the Mandt System led by the Mandt Trainer.
-In total, staff who are involved in the supervision or implementation of any crisis behavioral management technique described in this policy, receive at minimum 8 hours of training annually in areas that include: crisis de-escalation; restorative practices; identifying signs of distress during restraint and time out; trauma-informed practices; and behavioral management policies.
+Prior to implementing a more restrictive intervention, staff must initially successfully complete 12 hours of Safety-Care® Training, 3 hours of review throughout the year and 6 hours annually for recertification in person as dictated by the led by the of Safety-Care® Trainer.
+In total, staff who are involved in the supervision or implementation of any crisis behavioral management technique described in this policy, including both physical restraint or time out, receive at minimum 8 hours of training annually in areas that include: crisis de-escalation; restorative practices; identifying signs of distress during restraint and time out; trauma-informed practices; and behavioral management policies.

-Additionally, a minimum of monthly preventative safety trainings and review of specific student safety plans are completed in each classroom system.
-Staff are certificated in the Mandt Relational Chapters after passing their test battery.
-The Crisis Team is led by a Mandt Certified Trainer with support from a Licensed Speech Language Pathologist/Behavior DIR® Expert Clinician or other designee and made up of 18 to 25 staff including classroom specific Code Blue Responders, Behavior DIR® Specialists and some 1:1 Teacher Assistants specifically trained for More Restrictive Interventions.
-The Mandt trainer completes a monthly review of these More Restrictive Interventions as dictated by the Mandt system.
+Additionally, a minimum of monthly preventative safety trainings and review of specific student safety plans are completed in each POD system.
+The Crisis Team is led by a Safety-Care® Certified Trainer with support from a Licensed Speech Language Pathologist/Behavior DIR® Expert Clinician or other designee and made up of 18 to 25 staff including classroom specific Regulatory/Crisis Responder, Behavior DIR® Specialists and some 1:1 Teacher Assistants specifically trained for More Restrictive Interventions.
+The Safety-Care® trainer completes a monthly review of these More Restrictive Interventions as dictated by

 Individualized Regulatory Support In-services:

-The Mandt System® program presents an education and training system of gradual and graded alternatives for de-escalating and supporting people, using a combination of interpersonal communication skills and physical interaction techniques designed to reduce injury to all the participants in an encounter (http://www.mandtsystem.com/solutions/direct-care-pro/the-mandt-system-training-foundation).
-Soaring Eagle has 2 on-site Mandt System® certified trainers who train all staff annually in the use of this intervention.
-While Soaring Eagle Academy maintains a hands-off environment, it is essential that staff members are trained in an appropriate manner should a student present an imminent danger of serious physical harm and a safety risk to himself or others.
-All staff participate in an initial training consisting of both an online e-learning training (self-paced 2-3 hours) including a test battery, followed by a 1-hour training by the Mandt instructor.
-At that time, the staff member is certified in the Relational Chapters of Mandt with an annual online elearning or in person yearly re-certification.
-Certified staff that potentially would physically restrain, in the case of harm to self or others, receive yearly, in person physical management training on safe holds.
+Certified staff that potentially would physically restrain, in the case of harm to self or others, receive yearly, in person physical management training on safe restraint.
 Additionally, monthly preventative safety trainings and review of specific student safety plans are completed in each classroom system.
-The Crisis Team is led by a Mandt Certified Trainer with support from a Licensed Speech Language Pathologist/Behavior DIR® Expert Clinician and made up of 18 to 25 staff including classroom specific Code Blue Responders, Behavior DIR Specialist and some 1:1 Teacher Assistants/Teacher Assistants specifically trained for More Restrictive Interventions.
-The Mandt trainer completes a monthly review of these More Restrictive Interventions as dictated by the Mandt system.
+The Crisis Team is led by Certified Safety-Care® Trainer with support from a Licensed Speech Language Pathologist/Behavior DIR® Expert Clinician and made up of 18 to 25 staff including classroom specific Regulatory/Crisis Responder, Behavior DIR Specialist and some 1:1 Teacher Assistants/Teacher Assistants specifically trained for More Restrictive Interventions.
+The Safety-Care® trainer completes a monthly review of these More Restrictive Interventions as dictated by Safety-Care® .
 Staff members sign in and document their additional time for ongoing training above and beyond their training described above.

 Documentation of emergency or restrictive interventions:

 Documentation for any more restrictive intervention procedure shall be reliable and accurate.
 Dysregulation reports are utilized for documentation.
-Physical restraint of student (unless required in an emergency due to an imminent danger of serious physical harm to self/others and only through the above-stated holds in which staff is trained), mechanical restraint of student, time outs and isolated time out are prohibited at Soaring Eagle Academy.
+Physical restraint and time out are only permitted at SEA in an emergency when imminent danger of serious physical harm to self/others exists and only with the utilization of the above-described holds in which staff is trained.
+The following other forms of restrictive interventions are strictly prohibited at Soaring Eagle Academy: mechanical restraint, chemical restraint, isolated time out, supine and prone restraints.

-Data collection through a Dysregulation report will include the following:
+Data collection through a Dysregulation Incident report will include the following:

 – Date